huggingface/community-events/keras-dreambooth-sprint/README.md

 **Getting Started** 🚀

-To get started, join us in [hf.co/join/discord](http://hf.co/join/discord) in #keras-working-group channel.
+To get started, join us in [hf.co/join/discord](http://hf.co/join/discord) and take the role #open-source, and meet us in #keras-working-group channel.

 We will be hosting our demos in this organization on Hugging Face Hub: [keras-dreambooth](https://huggingface.co/keras-dreambooth), send a request to join if you’d like to make a submission 🙂